-The FPS slider controls the framerate of the Panadapter display.
-Lowering the FPS control has several effects:
+The FPS slider controls the rate that the Frequency Spectrum is drawn on the Panadapter, in frame per second Lowering the FPS control has several effects:

 - It reduces the rate at which both the Panadapter and the Waterfall are updated. - It reduces the network bandwidth required of data sent from the radio to the client, which may be important in situations in which limited bandwidth is available. - As the framerate is reduced, the extra data not displayed is averaged and so the variance of the data is lowered, making both the Panadapter and the Waterfall smoother